OUR ONLINE STORE IS CURRENTLY CLOSED FOR THE SEASON AND WILL RETURN IN THE SPRING.

 Most of our herbs are hardy, meaning they can survive all year round outside and do not need protection from the frost.
 Half-hardy plants (Tarragon and lemon verbena for example) need a little help in the winter, so plant in a spot sheltered from the frost or fleece on frosty night.
 Tender plants like lemon grass and stevia come from much warmer climates and like to be kept above 10 degrees, so need a heated greenhouse or can move into your conservatory.

-Some herbs prefer a sunny spot, while others prefer shade, click on the link below for a guide for what to plant where!
+Some herbs prefer a sunny spot, while others prefer shade, find out which herbs prefer to go where below.